aapwoka/patientmanagement/README.md

 # patientmanagement
-Save patient data and perfom CRUD operations.
+Save patient data and perfom other CRUD operations.